Go beyond the "how was your day?" question

 - Did you see anyone be a friend to someone when they needed it?

-- Did you notice any mean or insulting behavior at recess?
+- Did you notice any mean or disrespectful behavior at recess?

 - Do you think your classroom rules are fair or unfair?